Jerry Buss: Sports team ownership

 In 2002, when the WNBA was restructured to give its teams individual owners, Buss took ownership of the Sparks.
 He sold the team in 2006.
 Buss also owned the Los Angeles Lazers of the Major Indoor Soccer League.
 The Lazers also played in The Forum.
 The team folded in 1989 and the league folded three years later.

 His contributions to basketball were recognized by his induction into the Basketball Hall of Fame in 2010.
-Buss received the Golden Plate Award of the American Academy of Achievement in 1983.
+Buss received the Golden Plate Award from the American Academy of Achievement in 1983.

 Poker player

 Buss was a high-stakes cash game poker player for many years, but later in life was more active in tournament games.
 His best finishes included third in the 1991 World Series of Poker seven-card stud event and second place in the 2003 World Poker Tour Freeroll invitational.
 He also appeared in the GSN series High Stakes Poker and the NBC late-night series Poker After Dark.